 Review by Edward A. Kliszus

-This was a wonderful evening of 19th Century concert hall important Romantic favorites.
-After introductory informative commentary and interviews with the Conductor and cello Soloist, Maestro Pablo Heras-Casado and the Orchestra presented the perfect concert opener of flourishes, excitement, and expectation – Richard Wagner’s brief, but brilliant exciting opening strains of the Prelude to Act III, Lohengrin, seemingly but a mere segment of his Gesamtkunstwerk.
+This was a wonderful evening of 19th Century Concert Hall’s important Romantic favorites.
+After introductory informative commentary and interviews with the Conductor and cello Soloist, Maestro Pablo Heras-Casado and the Orchestra presented the perfect concert opener of flourishes, excitement, and expectation – Richard Wagner’s brief but brilliant exciting opening strains of the Prelude to Act III, Lohengrin, seemingly but a mere segment of his Gesamtkunstwerk.
 In Wagner’s words, this work will – “awaken the mute lines of this score to bright surrounding life.”
 It certainly does!

 Cellist Alisa Weilerstein entered the stage to perform Edward Elgar’s Cello Concerto in E, Op.
-85. This work has been aptly described as Elgar’s “lament for a lost world’, written in 1918 just after what H. G. Wells called The Great War to End All Wars, during which Elgar did not compose.
+85. This work has been aptly described as Elgar’s “lament for a lost world’, written in 1918, just after what H. G. Wells called The Great War to End All Wars, during which Elgar did not compose.
 The Orchestra and soloist brought this intensely beautiful, mournful, perhaps sentimental late-Romantic work to the cerebral forefront of listeners.
-When Elgar composed this perhaps anachronistic work, a taste for 19th century Romanticism was fading in many concert halls, but today, of course, the cello concertos of Elgar and Dvorak rank among the most performed in the repertoire.
-Weilerstein commanded the work’s challenges seamlessly, intimately bringing the mature intensity, pathos, and musical meaning into the listening experience.
+When Elgar composed this perhaps anachronistic work, a taste for 19th-century Romanticism was fading in many concert halls, but today, of course, the cello concertos of Elgar and Dvorak rank among the most performed in the repertoire.
+Weilerstein seamlessly commanded the work’s challenges, intimately bringing mature intensity, pathos, and musical meaning into the listening experience.

-The Orchestra of St. Lukes gifted to us an inspired, passionate, and beautifully balanced program during these sad times of social distancing with little opportunity to hear, see and experience live music in a concert hall.
-Thanks to the magic of recording we traveled in time, thoughtfully entering a dreamscape in the Venetian Theatre at Caramoor to relive a memorable and incredible musical offering.
+The Orchestra of St. Luke’s gifted us with an inspired, passionate, and beautifully balanced program during these sad times of social distancing with little opportunity to hear, see, and experience live music in a concert hall.
+Thanks to the magic of recording, we traveled in time, thoughtfully entering a dreamscape in the Venetian Theatre at Caramoor to relive a memorable and incredible musical offering.

 Please donate to the OSL Relief Fund.
-The work of the Orchestra of St. Lukes is critical to the cultural lives and well-being of us all and our great city.
-Beginning mid-March, 2020, the Orchestra was forced to cancel nearly 30 scheduled concerts, imposing incredible hardships on some of New York’s finest musicians.
-If you act now you can Triple Your Impact!
+The work of St. Luke’s Orchestra is critical to our great city’s cultural lives and well-being.
+Beginning in mid-March 2020, the Orchestra was forced to cancel nearly 30 scheduled concerts, imposing incredible hardships on some of New York’s finest musicians.
+If you act now, you can Triple Your Impact!
 The OSL Relief Fund helps sustain the work needed to fulfill the OSL’s mission and ease the financial hardship of their musicians during this difficult time.
-Now, your gift will go even farther!
+Now, your gift will go even further!
 Spearheaded by the Board of Directors and a group of generous donors, all new gifts to the OSL Relief Fund will be matched 2:1 before June 30!
-To donate click here or go to https://tinyurl.com/yblqr5dp.
+To donate, click here or go to https://tinyurl.com/yblqr5dp.

 Runtime: about 62 minutes.